-Brian and Christina Ader, graduates from Middle Tennessee State University.
+Brian Ader and Christina Smith are graduates from Middle Tennessee State University.
 I studied Animal Biology, and Brian studied Plant and Soil Sciences.
 He worked at Rocky Glade Farm, a diversified family farm near Nashville for a few years before moving back home to Knoxville.

 With much support from family we started growing produce for market in January 2014.
 We built the greenhouse and had 0.7 acres of garden space to work with for our first year.
 In the spring of 2015 we found the farm; it is a beautiful piece of property in Corryton in northeast Knox county.
 With 27 acres of rolling pasture, woods, and flat fields, there is plenty of room for expansion and diversification.
 We are starting our 5th season of market gardening this year and get so much pleasure in growing food for the community.
 Please contact us if you'd like to come out for a visit.